 Electronic Filing.
 MRS Rule 104 generally requires that Form 941P-ME be filed electronically.
-However, if the entity or its tax preparer uses software that does not support electronic filing through Maine's Modernized e-File system, an automatic waiver from the electronic filing requirement is granted for forms required to be filed during 2015.
-See page 3 for more information about filing your return.
+However, if the entity or its tax preparer uses software that does not support electronic filing through Maine's Modernized e-File system, an automatic waiver from the electronic filing requirement is granted for forms required to be filed during 2017.
+See page 3 for more information about filing

 Electronic Payments Required.
-Beginning in 2015, taxpayers that have a combined tax liability for all Maine taxes of \$10,000 or more during the lookback period ending in 2014 must remit all Maine tax payments electronically.
+Taxpayers that have a combined tax liability for all Maine taxes of \$10,000 or more during the lookback period ending in 2016 must remit all Maine tax payments electronically.
 Waivers from this requirement may be requested for good cause.
 See MRS Rule 102 at www.maine.gov/revenue/rules and page 4 for details.

-For questions on filing income tax withholding returns electronically, call 626-8475, press 1, option 4 or e-mail withholding.tax@maine.gov.
+For questions on filing income tax withholding returns electronically, call (207) 626-8475, press 1, option 4 or e-mail withholding.tax@maine.gov.